Is Puerto Rico Safe for Travel? (Honest Local Advice)

 👉 Looking for a safe place to stay?
 Check out my guides to where to stay in Puerto Rico and, more specifically, the best areas in San Juan to find the best and safest neighborhoods to stay in for visitors.

 Covid-19 Safety in Puerto Rico

 Like most global destinations, Puerto Rico continues to grapple with the effects of the covid-19 pandemic.
-Fortunately, the Puerto Rican government has led a widely lauded effort to increase the vaccination rate to one of the highest in the United States as of fall 2021.
+Fortunately, the Puerto Rican government has led a widely lauded effort to increase the vaccination rate to one of the highest in the United States.

-You’ll have to present proof of vaccination to enter restaurants, concert halls, and theaters.
+Puerto Rico used to require proof of vaccination to enter restaurants, concert halls, and theaters.
+As of March 2022, those requirements are also dropped (at least at the island level).
 I recommend following the Health Department of Puerto Rico Website and the CDC to keep up to date with the evolving situation of the country.

 Crime in Puerto Rico

-The crime rate in Puerto Rico is relatively low in comparison with other states of the United States but both locals and tourists alike could be victims of petty theft like robbery and pickpocketing.
+The crime rate in Puerto Rico is relatively low in comparison with other places in the United States.
+However, both locals and tourists alike could be victims of petty theft like robbery and pickpocketing.